(n) Provisions, Contingent Liabilities and Contingent Assets

 Credit risk is the risk that a customer or counterparty to a financial instrument fails to perform or pay the amounts due causing financial loss to the Company.
 The Company is exposed to credit risk from its operating activities primarily arising from Trade Receivables from customers and other financial instruments, Corporate guarantee given to banks as collateral against term loan(s) and working capital credit facilities to a body Corporate, Birla Cable Limited.

 Customer credit risk is managed by each business segment and is subject to the Company’s established policy, procedures and control framework relating to customer credit risk management.
 The Company assesses the credit quality of the counterparties taking into account their financial position and credit worthiness, on the age of specific receivable balance and the current and expected collection trends, age of its contracts in progress, historically observed default over the expected life of trade receivables.
-Company’s EPC business segment customers profile mainly include Government owned utilities/entities and both public and private telecom sector operators and service providers.
-Credit risk on Receivables is limited due to the Company’s large and diverse customer base which includes public sector enterprises, Central/State utilities and private corporates.
+Company’s EPC business segment customers profile mainly include Government owned utilities/entities/and both public and private telecom sector operators and service providers.
+Credit risk on receivables is limited due to the Company’s large and diverse customer base which includes public sector enterprises, Central/State utilities and private corporates.
 Credit risk is reduced to a significant extent if the projects(s) are funded by the Central and State Governments and also by receiving pre-payments (including mobilization advances) and achieving project completion milestone within the contracted completion schedule.
 Credit risk is also actively managed by securing payment through Letter of credit, advance payments and bill discounting without recourse to the Company.
-Outstanding Customer Receivables are regularly monitored and assessed.
-Allowance for Impairment or expected credit loss for Trade Receivables if any, is provided on the basis of respective credit risk of individual customer as on the reporting date.
+Outstanding customer receivables are regularly monitored and assessed.
+Allowance for Impairment or expected credit loss for trade receivables if any, is provided on the basis of respective credit risk of individual customer as on the reporting date.

 The lenders assesses the credit quality of Birla Cable Limited on a regular basis.
 Further, considering its financial position, intrinsic value, business profile and future growth prospects, the credit risk is low.
 The Company has also accepted corporate guarantee from Birla Cable Limited (Cross corporate guarantee) against its total credit facilities and term loan(s) availed from its consortium of banks.

-The fixed deposits with banks (except short-term deposits shown under cash and cash equivalent) predominantly comprises of margin money against bank guarantees, letter(s) of credit, etc. as per the terms of sanction of non fund based credit facilities and the Company are not exposed to credit risk based on historical records of no or stray cases of invocation of bank guarantees or devolvement of LC’s.
+The fixed deposits with banks (except short-term deposits shown under cash and cash equivalent) predominantly comprises of margin money against bank guarantees, letter(s) of credit, etc. as per the terms of sanction of non fund based credit facilities and the Company is not exposed to credit risk based on historical records of no or stray cases of invocation of bank guarantees or devolvement of LC’s.

 (c) Liquidity Risk: